Give yourself the same care and attention that you give to others

 Source: DOI: 10.1056/NEJMp2207252

-The Consequences of Nurse Burnout
+What Are The Consequences of Nurse Burnout?

 Burnout is more than just a few bad days at work.
 The consequences of burnout for the individual nurse are extensive:

-• Physical symptoms such as headaches, appetite changes, and poor sleep.
+• Physical symptoms such as headaches, appetite changes, and poor sleep

 • Decrease in job-related job self-esteem